Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 • Tablet Magazine: Columnist

-Lee Smith is a writer based at the neoconservative Foundation for Defense of Democracies (FDD) known for his belligerent defense of hawkish U.S. and Israeli policies.
-Formerly a visiting fellow at the Hudson Institute, Smith contributes to several media outlets, including Tablet Magazine, the Weekly Standard, and the Wall Street Journal, where he frequently lambasts the purported weakness of liberals in confronting terrorism, attacks writers who are critical of Israeli policies as being “Jew-baiters,” and promotes hardline views of Middle East peace.[1]
+Lee Smith is a senior fellow at the neoconservative Hudson Institute who is known for his belligerent defense of hawkish U.S. and Israeli policies.
+Formerly a fellow at the Foundation for Defense of Democracies, Smith contributes to several media outlets, including Tablet Magazine, the Weekly Standard, and the Wall Street Journal, where he frequently lambasts the purported weakness of the Obama administration’s foreign policy, attacks writers who are critical of Israeli policies as being anti-Semitic, and promotes hardline “pro-Israel” views of Iran and the Israeli-Palestinian conflict.[1]

-According to his FDD bio, “Lee Smith’s eloquence and his vast knowledge of Arabic and Islamic affairs make him an important voice in Washington’s foreign policy community.”[4]
-Many observers, however, would likely contest this characterization.
-For example, in July 2010, Smith’s column for Tablet drew widespread attention when he charged that major U.S. media outfits were mainstreaming—and profiting from—anti-Semitism, by publishing blogs like those of Stephen Walt, Phillip Weiss, Glenn Greenwald, and Andrew Sullivan.
-Glibly interchanging descriptives like “anti-Semitic,” “Jew-baiting,” and “anti-Israel” to describe the work of these and other critics of Israeli policies, Smith claimed that the “anti-Israel blogosphere is a dirty little thrill that major U.S. media outfits have mainstreamed for the masses, the intellectual equivalent of the topless ‘Page Three’ girls that British tabloids use to boost circulation.”[5]
+In July 2010, a Smith column for Tablet spurred widespread attention when he charged that major U.S. media outfits were mainstreaming—and profiting from—anti-Semitism, by publishing blogs like those of Stephen Walt, Phillip Weiss, Glenn Greenwald, and Andrew Sullivan.
+Glibly interchanging descriptives like “anti-Semitic,” “Jew-baiting,” and “anti-Israel” to describe the work of these and other critics of Israeli policies, Smith claimed that the “anti-Israel blogosphere is a dirty little thrill that major U.S. media outfits have mainstreamed for the masses, the intellectual equivalent of the topless ‘Page Three’ girls that British tabloids use to boost circulation.”[13]

 Smith’s larger concern in the article was the way some readers of these blogs use the comments sections to post anti-Semitic diatribes.
 Although there is a strong case to be made that racists use legitimate criticism of U.S. and Israeli policies as springboards for anti-Semitic invective, Smith repeatedly associated the bloggers he targeted with the uncensored comments written by anonymous readers.[6]